 Douglasville is a medium-sized city located in the state of Georgia.
 With a population of 37,948 people and 25 constituent neighborhoods, Douglasville is the 30th largest community in Georgia.
 Douglasville has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Douglasville, where the median household income is $61,729.00.

 Also of interest is that Douglasville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Douglasville in 2010 was $23,244, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $92,976 for a family of four.
+The per capita income in Douglasville in 2018 was $31,551, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $126,204 for a family of four.
 However, Douglasville contains both very wealthy and poor people as well.

 The most common language spoken in Douglasville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.